How Do I Build a Legal AR-15 in a Restricted State?

 Latest Legal Developments

-Here’s What YOUR Gun Lobby Did For The Second Amendment This Week!
-At GOA, we’ve been hard at work fighting for your Second Amendment rights, here’s what we did… A wise man once said, “Ask not what…
+Here’s What Happened at GOA Last Week!
+At GOA, we’ve been hard at work fighting for your Second Amendment rights, here’s what we did… From defeating the ATF’s “Engaged in the Business” rule in…

 Read full update →